Duck Dynasty: Jason Silas "Jase" Robertson

 Jase is Phil and Miss Kay's second son.
 He is in charge of the manufacturing aspects at Duck Commander.
 Along with other employees, Jase tunes the duck calls by hand.
 He and his wife Missy have three children.

 Reed Robertson

-Reed, the eldest child and first son of Jase and Missy, attended Ouachita Christian High School, playing football and baseball.
+Reed, the oldest child and first son of Jase and Missy, attended Ouachita Christian High School, playing football and baseball.
 His graduation is shown in Season 6.
 He is currently attending Harding University, and is married to Brighton Thompson; their wedding is shown in Season 11.
 He started a music career in Nashville.
 In June 2021, it was announced that he and Brighton are expecting a baby girl.
+As of 2025, the couple have 3 children.

 Cole Robertson

 Cole, the second son of Jase and Missy, attended Ouachita Christian High School and played baseball.
 His graduation is shown in Season 10.

 Mia Robertson

 Mia is the youngest child and only daughter of Jase and Missy.
 She was born with a cleft lip and palate and, as of the end of Season 9, has had six surgeries to correct it.